Good and bad human foods: What to feed and what to not feed your dog

 Symptoms of chocolate toxicity: vomiting, diarrhoea, urination, hyperactivity, heart arrhythmias, tremors, seizures

-Read more: Why Is Chocolate Bad For Dogs?
+Read our article Why Is Chocolate Bad For Dogs?

 Onions, garlic, chives and leeks

 These flavoursome foods are all members of the Allium family and are poisonous to dogs and cats.
 Ingestion of just a small amount of these dangerous foods for dogs can cause gastrointestinal irritation and oxidative damage to the red blood cells, which can lead to anaemia.
-Even in cooked, powdered or dehydrated form, they can be toxic, although garlic is about 5 times more potent than onion.
+In cooked, powdered or dehydrated form they are more potent and require less to have toxic effects.
+Garlic is about 5 times more potent than onion.
 Do not grow them in your garden where your dog can access them.
 The onset of poisoning may take some time, with symptoms not appearing for several days.

 Symptoms of anaemia: panting, weakness, lethargy, pale gums, elevated heart rate, breathing difficulties, exercise intolerance, collapse